sank4952/BreatheESG_ASSIGNMENT/DECISIONS.md

 ## SAP Choice

-I chose a flat CSV export modeled on SAP material/goods movement data rather than live IDoc, BAPI, or OData integration.
+The project having a flat CSV export modeled on SAP material/goods movement data rather than live IDoc, BAPI, or OData integration.

-Why:

 - sustainability teams often receive extracts from SAP rather than credentials to SAP APIs
 - a flat export is realistic for a four-day prototype